Deciding whether to invest or pay off debts can be challenging.

 You should prioritise paying off any high interest credit cards and payday loans.
 That’s because the interest rate you pay is likely to be higher than the rate of return on any investment you make.

-It could be sensible to clear debt from overdrafts as quickly as you can too, to reduce the amount of interest you pay and take control of your finances.
-If you feel you’re having to rely on your overdraft, it may not be the right time for you to invest.
+A sensible option would be to clear debt from overdrafts as quickly as you can – to reduce the amount of interest you pay and take control of your finances.
+If you find that you’re relying on your overdraft, it may not be the right time for you to invest.

 We recommend that you build up an emergency fund of at least 3 months’ worth of living expenses before you consider investing.
-That way, you're less likely to dip into your investment if life throws you any surprises – and you can give your money time to potentially grow.
+That way, you’d have some money available for the unexpected, without needing to dip into your investments.

 Keep in mind – investing should be seen as a medium to long-term commitment, which means you should be prepared to invest for at least 5 years.
-This is to give your investment a better chance to ride out any short-term fluctuations.
+This is to give your investments a chance to grow and ride out any short-term fluctuations in the market.

 Explore: How to get out of debt

-If the returns you’re expecting to make by investing are greater than the interest on your debt, could it make sense to invest instead of paying off your debts early?
+If the returns you expect to make by investing are greater than the interest on your debt, could it make sense to invest instead of paying off your debts early?
 Maybe in theory.
 But investment returns are only expected – not guaranteed and you may not get back what you invest.

 Here are a few factors to consider: